newchuyalong/libgdx-learning/Gradle-and-NetBeans.md

 You just [[generated your libgdx project|Project Setup Gradle]], now it's time to start developing its guts in NetBeans!
 Before you can import your project into NetBeans, make sure you [[setup your development environment|Setting up your Development Environment (Eclipse, Intellij IDEA, NetBeans)]]!

 ## Importing Your Project
-Go to `File -> Open Project...`,å click Browse and navigate to the root folder of your project, then click `Open Project`.
+Go to `File -> Open Project...`,click Browse and navigate to the root folder of your project, then click `Open Project`.
 NetBeans will now import your project.
 This can take a while on the first time, as it downloads the Gradle wrapper and some dependencies.

 ### Common Problems
 If you run into problems due to a missing validation-api:1.0.0.GA artifact, delete your Maven cache at `C:\Users\username\.m2` or `/Users/username/.m2` or `/home/username/.m2`.